-In exceptional and duly justified cases, the activities implemented outside the Programme area (including the participation in missions, study visits and events) can also be accepted by MA if the following conditions are met:
+In exceptional and duly justified cases, the activities implemented outside the Programme area (including the participation in missions, study visits and events) can also be accepted by MA/JS if the following conditions are met:

-- It must be demonstrated that the activities are of benefit of the regions of the Programme area (e.g. justification is provided in the project application for support); - The concerned activities are essential for the implementation of the project; - The total amount of the concerned activities (the organisation of the project's meetings, events and seminars outside the Programme area) has to be under the ceiling of 20% ERDF of the Project's budget.
+- It must be demonstrated that the activities are of benefit of the regions of the Programme area (e.g. justification is provided in the project application for support); - The concerned activities are essential for the implementation of the project;

+• The total amount of the concerned activities (the organization of the project's meetings, events and seminars outside the Programme area) has to be under the ceiling of 20% ERDF of the Project's budget.

-Such activities shall be described in the Application Form or, if not, have been previously authorized by the MA/JS.
+Such activities shall be described in the Application Form or, if not, shall be previously authorized by the MA/JS.
+Authorization shall be requested well in advance by informing the JS staff in charge of the project and the authorization of the mission should be submitted to the FLC as a part of the relevant project report.